candrdk/BozoEngine/README.md

 Small `Vulkan 1.3` engine written in my spare time.
 The goal is to implement a real-time physically based deferred renderer along with some basic rendering techniques.

 ## Why
 Beyond being fun?
-To learn vulkan, graphics programming, and the theory behind modern rendering techniques.
+To learn vulkan, graphics programming, and the theory behind modern(ish) rendering techniques.

 ## Features
 - Cascaded shadow mapping (still needs a bit of work).
 Based on the implementation described in Eric Lengyels FGED2.